kamikazeSlayers/architectural-katas-2022/architectural-views/user-onboarding-management.md

 - The platform admin assigns community leaders to various communities based on their skills and areas of expertise.

+- The community leader verifies the authenticity of the non profit based on the non profit registration details on a third party website that registers the non profits.
+If the NPO is found to be fake, the profile is deleted by the admin.

 - Once the community that the Non-profit belongs to is identified, a leader from the list of community leaders who belong to that community is assigned to the non-profit organisation.
 This assignment is in round-robin basis so as to equally distribute the number of NPOs among the available community leaders.
 The platform must ensure that no community leader handles more than a certain number of non-profits.